Trump Reportedly Plans To Refocus Violent Extremism Initiative On Muslims

 Except perhaps, Wood says, to make the problem harder to deal with.

-"I think a lot of Muslims who were at least willing to work with the United States on some of these issues in a soft non-military way will see this as yet another example of the Trump administration intentionally alienating them, that is, looking for ways to single out Muslims as uniquely threatening," he says.
+"I think a lot of Muslims who were at least willing to work with the United States on some of these issues in a soft nonmilitary way will see this as yet another example of the Trump administration intentionally alienating them, that is, looking for ways to single out Muslims as uniquely threatening," he says.

-For example, when the Trump administration this week distributed a list of terror incidents, it included only those in which Muslims were involved, with no mention of white supremacist attacks.
+For example, when the White House this week distributed a list of terrorist incidents, it included only those in which Muslims were involved, with no mention of white supremacist attacks.

 The Obama administration's countering violent extremism program distributed money to mosques and other organizations that worked with Muslims.
 One goal was to support efforts with troubled youth who might potentially have been attracted by extremism.